imutkarsht/Chess_analyzer/How_to_use.md

 ### Detailed Stats
 *   **Game Stats**: View accuracy per player, opening name, and blunder counts in the **Analysis Panel**.
 *   **Global Stats (Metrics)**: Click the **Stats** icon in the sidebar to see your performance over time (Win/Loss rates, accuracy trends) across all analyzed games.
+*   **Stats by Piece Color**: View your performance breakdown by piece color (White vs Black) to understand how you play from each side.

 ### History & Caching
 *   **History Tab**: Keeps a record of all games you've analyzed.
 Double-click any entry to reload that game.